Search This Blog

 15-17 December – Bangkok

-Extending our visas required taking a river ferry, the sky train, and a taxi only to find the office had moved.
-Back upon the sky train and following a bus ride the new office was finally located.
-It was immensely disappointing to learn we were given a mere seven days (at the cost of 1900 baht.).
-We thus returned to our abode by bus, sky train and river ferry reaching our place shortly past sunset—time for beer.
+To extend our visas, we had to take a river ferry, ride the sky train, and catch a taxi, only to discover that the office had moved.
+After returning to the sky train and taking a bus, we finally found the new location.
+It was immensely disappointing to learn that we were only granted an additional 7-day stay at a cost of 1,900 baht.
+Afterwards, we returned to our accommodation via bus, sky train, and river ferry, arriving shortly after sunset—just in time for a beer.

 18 December - Bangkok – Puktian Beach - 151 kilometres